Business formation

 Typically, you will have an account with a hosting company (like Siteground) and they will provide you with a place to store all of your website files and a private space on the internet, so that when someone types in a domain name, they can see your website.

+Before selecting your domain, complete business name registration to legally secure your name, especially if operating under a “Doing Business As” name.
 If you’re using a domain name that is a registered trademark, then the registered trademark owner may try to get your site taken down for infringement.

 Reserve your social media names

 Again, you’ll want your handles not to infringe on a registered trademark.
 This way, if someone else grabs the handle for the social media network that you want to use, you’ll still have time to grab another one.
-Of course, this isn’t something you should be doing until after you’ve decided which social media networks you want to use for your new site.

 My recommendation is to grab the ones like: Facebook, Instagram, Pinterest, YouTube, and TikTok which are the more popular sites.
 If you don’t use them, you can always delete them or potentially sell them to someone who would like to use the name.